kyrylenko/react-native-audio-exoplayer/README.md

 `didJustFinish` : a boolean describing if the media just played to completion at the time that this status was received.
 When the media plays to completion, the function passed in `setOnPlaybackStatusUpdate()` is called exactly once with `didJustFinish` set to true. `didJustFinish` is never true in any other case.

 ### PlaybackStatusToSet
-This is the structure passed to `setStatusAsync()` to modify the state of the `playbackObject`.
+This is the structure passed to `setStatusAsync()` to modify the state of the `soundObject`.
 It is a dictionary with the following key-value pairs, all of which are optional.
 `progressUpdateIntervalMillis` : the new minimum interval in milliseconds between calls of `onPlaybackStatusUpdate`.
 See `setOnPlaybackStatusUpdate()` for details.
 `positionMillis` : the desired position of playback in milliseconds.
 `shouldPlay` : a boolean describing if the media is supposed to play.
 Playback may not start immediately after setting this value for reasons such as buffering.
 Make sure to update your UI based on the `isPlaying` and `isBuffering` properties of the `PlaybackStatus`.